0xVolodya/audits/reports/eigenlayer.md

 EigenLayer (formerly 'EigenLayr') is a set of smart contracts deployed on Ethereum that enable restaking of assets to secure new services.
 At present, this repository contains both the contracts for EigenLayer and a set of general "middleware" contracts, designed to be reuseable across different applications built on top of EigenLayer.

-# About **0xVolodya**

-0xVolodya is an independent smart contract security researcher.
-Warden at code4rena, Ranked #1 on the 60-day leaderboard.
-You can say hi on Twitter at [@0xVolodya](https://twitter.com/0xVolodya).

 # Summary & Scope

 The [Layr-Labs/eigenlayer-contracts](https://github.com/Layr-Labs/eigenlayer-contracts) repository was audited at commit [7a23e259050fe88a179ab0345cc8cfc9b5e57221](https://github.com/Layr-Labs/eigenlayer-contracts/commit/7a23e259050fe88a179ab0345cc8cfc9b5e57221).